Deutsch 日本語

 Out of 28 variables, we want to find the most relevant variables to the "TARGET_OPEN" (which holds the next candle's opening price values) and "TARGET_CLOSE" (which holds the next candle's closing price values) columns and leave behind the less irrelevant data.

 Feature selection techniques and methods can be categorized into three main types; filter methods, wrapper methods, and embedded methods.
-Let us dissect one method before the other to see what they are all about.
+Let us dissect one method one after the other to see what they are all about.

 Filter Methods